 In addition, on December 15, 2009, the EPA published its findings that emissions of GHGs present an endangerment to public heath and the environment.
 These findings allow the EPA to adopt and implement regulations that would restrict emissions of GHGs under existing provisions of the federal Clean Air Act.
 The EPA has adopted two sets of regulations under the Clean Air Act.
 The first limits emissions of GHGs from motor vehicles beginning with the 2012 model year.
 The EPA has asserted that these final motor vehicle GHG emission standards trigger Clean Air Act construction and operating permit requirements for stationary sources, commencing when the motor vehicle standards take effect on January 2, 2011.
-On June 3, 2010, the EPA published its final rule to address the permitting of GHG emissions from stationary sources under PSD and Title V permitting programs.
+On June 3, 2010, the EPA published its final rule to address the permitting of GHG emissions from stationary sources under PSD, and Title V permitting programs.
 This rule "tailors" these permitting programs to apply to certain stationary sources of GHG emissions in a multi-step process, with the largest sources first subject to permitting.
 It is widely expected that facilities required to obtain PSD permits for their GHG emissions also will be required to reduce those emissions according to "best available control technology" standards for GHG that have yet to be developed.
-In December 2010, the EPA promulgated Federal Implementation Plans to establish GHG permitting under the PSD program in several jurisdictions in which applicable State Implementation

-Plans did not accommodate the regulation of GHGs.
+In December 2010, the EPA promulgated Federal Implementation Plans to establish GHG permitting under the PSD program in several jurisdictions in which applicable State Implementation Plans did not accommodate the regulation of GHGs.
 In many other jurisdictions, applicable State Implementation Plans may provide for GHG permitting under the PSD program.
-In addition, on November 30, 2010, the EPA published its final rule expanding the existing GHG monitoring and reporting rule to include onshore and offshore oil and natural gas production facilities and onshore oil and natural gas processing, transmission, storage and distribution facilities.
-Reporting of GHG emissions from such facilities will be required on an annual basis, with reporting beginning in 2012 for emissions occurring in 2011.
-The Underlying Properties may be subject to these requirements or become subject to them in the future.
+In addition, on November 30, 2010, the EPA published its final rule expanding the existing GHG monitoring and reporting rule to include onshore and offshore oil and natural gas production facilities and onshore oil and natural gas production facilities will be required on an annual basis, with reporting beginning in 2012 for emissions occurring in 2011.
+We m

 Because regulation of GHG emissions is relatively new, further regulatory, legislative and judicial developments are likely to occur.
 Such developments may affect how these GHG initiatives will impact Enduro Sponsor's operations.
-In addition to these regulatory developments, recent judicial decisions that have allowed certain tort claims alleging property damage to proceed against GHG emissions sources may increase Enduro Sponsor's litigation risk for such claims.
+In addition to these regulatory developments, recent judicial decisions have allowed certain tort claims alleging property damage to proceed against GHG emissions sources may increase Enduro Sponsor's litigation risk for such claims.
 The adoption of any future regulations that require reporting of GHGs or otherwise limit emissions of GHGs from the equipment and operations of Enduro Sponsor could require Enduro Sponsor to incur costs to monitor and report on GHG emissions or reduce emissions of GHGs associated with its operations, and such requirements also could adversely affect demand for the oil and natural gas that Enduro Sponsor produces.

-Legislation or regulations that may be adopted to address climate change could also affect the markets for Enduro Sponsor's products by making its products more or less desirable than competing sources of energy.
+Legislation or regulations that may be adopted to address climate change could also affect the markets for Enduro Sponsor products by making its products more or less desirable than competing sources of energy.
 To the extent that its products are competing with higher greenhouse gas emitting energy sources, Enduro Sponsor's products would become more desirable in the market with more stringent limitations on greenhouse gas emissions.
 To the extent that its products are competing with lower greenhouse gas emitting energy, Enduro Sponsor's products would become less desirable in the market with more stringent limitations on greenhouse gas emissions.
-Enduro Sponsor cannot predict with any certainty at this time how these possibilities may affect its operations.
+We cannot predict with any certainty at this time how these possibilities may affect Enduro Sponsor's operations.